Table of Contents

 Pottery Barn Kendall Convertible Crib

-Highlights: Made from solid poplar wood and Greenguard Gold Certified, at the expense of a built-in plastic teething rail.
+Highlights: Made from solid poplar wood and Greenguard Gold Certified.
+Expensive, with difficult to source hardware, and with a built-in plastic teething rail.

 Unfortunately, the Kendall has in-built plastic teething rails, although Pottery Barn don’t list this in their materials, which seems rather disingenuous.
 For around the same price, Pottery Barn also make a Low Profile version of the Kendall Crib that is four inches shorter, making it much easier for folks like me to pick up an infant from the crib.